lingliao/Transparency-in-CABCDTD/README.md

 ## Results
 The model's performance evaluation is based on the checkpoint with the highest validation accuracy.

-The best performed checkpoint can be downloaded from [here](https://drive.google.com/file/d/1S09j6QK4hWzKoqHm7JI03hVflTDpVkhq/view?usp=sharing)(Please note, this one performs a little better than the results presented in our publication in general, detailed in our folder example_output, but we decided to respect our published version and didn't update further in the manuscript.).
+The best performed checkpoint can be downloaded from [here](https://drive.google.com/file/d/1S09j6QK4hWzKoqHm7JI03hVflTDpVkhq/view?usp=sharing)(Please note, this one performs a little better than the results presented in our publication in general, detailed in our folder example_output, but we decided to respect our published version and didn't make further update in the manuscript.).

 Accuracy, precision, recall, F1 score, ROC curve, and a confusion matrix are outlined in below: